 Using with a PC - How to configure?
 (PX22, Z22, Shadow, Spectre, Marvel, Atlas)

-This article discusses the PX22, but the same steps apply for the Z22, Shadow, Spectre, Marvel and Atlas headsets.
+This article discusses the PX22, but the same steps apply to the following headsets:

-To use your PX22 on a PC, you must connect BOTH the in-line amplifier's black 3.5 mm plug to a Headphone or Stereo Jack, and its USB plug to a USB Port on your PC, then properly set your Playback and Recording devices in Windows.
+To use your PX22 on a PC, you must connect BOTH the in-line amplifier's black 3.5 mm plug to a Headphone or Stereo Jack, and its USB plug to a USB Port on your PC, then properly set your Playback and Recording Devices Settings in Windows.

 1) Make sure the headset's 3.5 mm plug is connected securely to the headphone jack in the in-line amplifier.